mgbmix/mgbmix/content/CARDS/DROP01/0015 - Blockchain Tech.md

 # Rules Text

-When you activate this card, send all Agendas and Tactics in play to the discard.
+When you activate this card, send all Agendas and [[Tactic|Tactics]] in play to the discard.
 This effect applies to all players.

 [Aren't You Glad It's Popular] -useless-